mkao006/policy_recommendation_engine/README.md

   and also overview of countries commitment and action towards eradicating hunger.
 (Research from SOFI and other paper).

+* Initial setup of the featured project page with a draft of the "food reach" project.

+Deliverable:

+1. Home page depicting the state network
+2. Recommendation with country overview
+3. Featured analysis page with Food reach project.

 Deadline: 10th of December